-- (a) The project shall be designed to achieve the following flood risk outcomes: - (i) no increase in flood levels for existing authorised habitable floors that are already subject to flooding: - (ii) no more than a 10% reduction in freeboard for existing authorised habitable floors; - (iii) no increase of more than 50mm in flood level on land zoned for urban or future urban development where there is no existing dwelling: - (iv) no new flood prone areas; and - (v) no more than a 10% average increase of flood hazard (defined as flow depth times velocity) for main access to authorised habitable dwellings.

-- (b) Compliance with this condition shall be demonstrated in the Outline Plan, which shall include flood modelling of the pre-project and post-project 100 year ARI flood levels (for Maximum Probable Development land use and including climate change). - (c) Where the above outcomes can be achieved through alternative measures outside of the designation such as flood stop banks, flood walls, raising existing authorised habitable floor level and new overland flow paths, the Outline Plan shall include confirmation that any necessary landowner and statutory approvals have been obtained for that work.
+- (a) Where relevant to the Stage of Work, the project shall be designed to demonstrate that the Mangapū Stream (Symonds Stream) generally located at NZTM 1775480, 5893662 and shown in Schedule 1 shall be crossed by a bridge. - (b) The project shall be designed to achieve the following flood risk outcomes: - no increase in flood levels for existing authorised habitable floors that are already subject to flooding; - (ii) no more than a 10% reduction in freeboard for existing authorised habitable floors; - (iii) no increase of more than 50mm in flood level on land zoned for urban or future urban development where there is no existing dwelling; - (iv) no new flood prone areas; and - (v) no more than a 10% average increase of flood hazard (defined as flow depth times velocity) for main access to authorised habitable dwellings. - (c) Compliance with this condition shall be demonstrated in the Outline Plan, which shall include flood modelling of the pre-project and post-project 100 year ARI flood levels (for Maximum Probable Development land use and including climate change). - (d) Where the above outcomes can be achieved through alternative measures outside of the designation such as flood stop banks, flood walls, raising existing authorised habitable floor level and new overland flow paths, the Outline Plan shall include confirmation that any necessary landowner and statutory approvals have been obtained for that work.